lf-lang/reactor-rs/README.md

    Basically it's idiomatic to avoid linking nodes directly, but rather to rely on global IDs for nodes/edges.
 That way nodes don't need to own their neighbors.
 More explanations: https://featherweightmusings.blogspot.com/2015/04/graphs-in-rust.html

 * Pinning: https://doc.rust-lang.org/core/pin/index.html
-  * This will be necessary to ensure we refer to always the same objects
+  * This may be necessary to ensure we refer to always the same objects

 * Downcasting from trait object: https://users.rust-lang.org/t/downcast-generic-struct-instance-with-trait-object/44254/8